mujtaba1747/Algorithms/README.md

 # Algorithms
-Data structures & Algorithms Implementations that I regularly use in competitive programming
+Data structures & Algorithms implementations that I regularly use in competitive programming